Ready to find the perfect college degree?

 - Consult with and advise other individuals on research findings

-The information gathered by sociologists is used to help form public policy developed by legislators, educators and similar individuals.
-Among the policies that research by a sociologist can help shape are those involving crime, education, health, race relations, families, gender, poverty and aging.
+The information sociologists gather is used to help form public policy developed by legislators, educators and similar individuals.
+Among the policies that research by a sociologist can help shape are those involving:

 What Type of Education is Required?

 The University of California Berkeley suggests that a broad liberal arts education provides an essential basis for anyone who wishes to become a sociologist.
 Suggested coursework covers topics such as: